NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 UCLA Stats and Trends

-- In games that UCLA amasses over 331.6 yards, the team is 8-3 against the spread and 8-4 overall.

-- The Bruins have 13 giveaways this season, while the Wolf Pack have 15 takeaways .
+- This year the Bruins have 13 turnovers, two fewer than the Wolf Pack have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.